 The relationship of packaging production and recycling, by its inherent nature, continues to develop, providing exciting challenges for designers to innovate and constantly challenge the boundaries of good design, conscious design and design that meets the needs of all stakeholders in the supply chain.
 Design for Recyclability provides an opportunity for feedback loops and constant improvement and in this regard PETCO encourages its stakeholders to rise to the challenge and continue to innovate with their products as well as provide feedback on challenges and lessons learnt, by way of case studies that can be presented to stakeholders.

-We will also be hosting Smart Design for Recycling Workshops in April and May, see the PETCO calendar for dates of workshops near you.
+We will also be hosting Smart Design for Recycling Workshops in April and May.